intel-analytics/ipex-llm/python/llm/README.md

   You may also convert Hugging Face *Transformers* models into *native INT4* format, and then run the converted models using the LangChain API as follows.

-  >**Notes**:
-   >* Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Hugging Face `transformers` INT4 format as described above).
+  >**Notes**:* Currently only llama/bloom/gptneox/starcoder/chatglm model families are supported; for other models, you may use the Hugging Face `transformers` model format as described above).
-   >* You may choose the corresponding API developed for specific native models to load the converted model.

   ```python
   from bigdl.llm.langchain.llms import LlamaLLM